CouchCMS/Documentation/src/contents/tags-reference/mul.md

 # mul

-The **mul** tag accepts two parameters and returns as its output the value obtained after multiplying them.<br/>
+The **mul** tag accepts two parameters and returns as its output the value obtained after multiplying them.
 The parameters may be literal strings, variables or output of other tags.

 ```